tauraamui/lilly/README.md

 #### Build lilly by executing
 	v run ./make.vsh build-prod

 #### or run with no binary build with
 	v run ./make.vsh run

+(running `make.vsh` at least once also auto compiles and produces a binary task runner you can run using  `./make` )

 You can see what other tasks are available to run with `v run ./make.vsh --tasks`